entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 > - **Character 133 in "early gnathostome phylogeny github".**  Skull roof with broad supraorbital vaults: (0) absent; (1) present.

-110. Position of the anterior end of the endolymphatic duct on the visceral surface of the skull roof, indicating the neurocranial aperture of the endolymphatic duct: anteriorly positioned, defined as positioned anterior to the nuchal thickening (0); posteriorly positioned, on the nuchal thickening (1).
+111. Position of the anterior end of the endolymphatic duct on the visceral surface of the skull roof, indicating the neurocranial aperture of the endolymphatic duct: anteriorly positioned, defined as positioned anterior to the nuchal thickening (0); posteriorly positioned, on the nuchal thickening (1).
 > Zhu Y *et al*.
 (2016), Character 104; Xue *et al*.
 (2025), Character 48.

-111. Inframarginal crista: absent (0); present (1).
+112. Inframarginal crista: absent (0); present (1).
 > Xue *et al*.
 (2025), Character 173.

-112. Number of inframarginal cristae: one (1); two (1).
+113. Number of inframarginal cristae: one (1); two (1).
 > Xue *et al*.
 (2025), Character 174.

 > - Character 174 is contingent on Character 173.

-113. Endolymphatic thickening on the visceral surface of skull roof: absent (0); present (1).
+114. Endolymphatic thickening on the visceral surface of skull roof: absent (0); present (1).
 > - The endolymphatic thickening is positioned in the anterior mesial part of paranuchal plate.
 The endolymaphtic thickening possibly corresponding to the lateral depression on the dorsal surface of the neurocranium is present non-eubrachythoracids, such as in *Kujdanowiaspis*, *Dicksonosteus*, and *Parabuchanosteus*.

-114. Median nuchal thickening on the visceral surface of skull roof: long (0); short (1).
-> - The median nuchal thickening corresponding to the median nuchal depression on the dorsal suface of neurocranium is short in the brachythoracids and long in the plesiomorphic arthrodires.

 ## Neck joint
 115. Sliding contact of the dermal neck articulation: (0) absent; (1) present